AI-4-atmosphere-remote-sensing/satellite_collocation/README.md

 # Description
-This repository provide a toolkit that collocates data from two or more satellites.
+This repository provides a toolkit that collocates data from two or more satellites.

 ### Installation